MyHealth.Alberta.ca Network

 Social

-• Friends and children around them have more influence on their self-image.
+• Friends and kids around them have more influence on their self-image.

 • Your child is starting to form stronger and more complex friendships and peer relationships.